jat96654/JustinProject/README.md

 # Data Model
 ![Datamodel](https://github.com/agd0221/MIST4610Project/blob/main/Image%203-18-25%20at%2011.46%20AM.jpeg)
-This data model is based off of a "fake" local Athens Coffee Shop and shows the relationships between different entities that we will need to use in our store.
+This data model is based off of a "fake" local Athens Coffee Shop and shows the relationships between different entities that will needed to be used in our store.

 The Customers entity represents the people that give the coffee shop business by making purchases; they are at the heart of the business.
 Customers have the attributes name, email, and phone number.
 Each customer can place multiple orders, establishing a one-to-many relationship between Customers and Orders.